MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

     var jsonObject = JSON.parse(response.getContentText());
 ```

-## Using UrlFetchApp to get a spreadsheet from OneDrive.
+## Using UrlFetchApp to get a data file or CSV file from OneDrive.

-There are a couple of options for using [UrlFetchApp](../reference/UrlFetchApp.md) to get a spreadsheet from OneDrive.
+There are a couple of options for using [UrlFetchApp](../reference/UrlFetchApp.md) to get a data from OneDrive.

 ### Option 1 uses a OneDrive download link

-Option 1 uses a link to download the spreadsheet from your OneDrive Live account (i.e., https://onedrive.live.com).
+Option 1 uses a link to download the data file from your OneDrive Live account (i.e., https://onedrive.live.com).
 This option is easier but it's undocumented, so this functionality is subject to change without notice.

 To get the link:

-- Select the spreadsheet in OneDrive
+- Select the data file in OneDrive
 - Click Embed
 - Copy the snippet to an editor (e.g., Notepad)
 - In the URL, change /embed to /download
 - Copy and use the URL in your script's `fetch` method.

-After getting the URL, call the `fetch(url)` method to download the spreadsheet.
-You can then parse the spreadsheet.
+After getting the URL, call the `fetch(url)` method to download the data file.
+You can then parse the file.

 ```javascript
 function main() {